*Note: Students requiring keys for residential buildings should contact Residential Life or Life Safety.

 - Keys (other than residence hall keys) generally will not be issued to students.
 Supervisors present at the time students are working may allow students use of departmental keys.
 Any time that students work unsupervised, supervisors may process an authorized work study name list to Life Safety for access to work areas.
-Students will be required to show a CSB Student ID to the security officer prior to access being granted.
+Students will be required to show an SJU Student ID to the security officer prior to access being granted.

 - All requests for permanently issued keys will be processed on the Key Request Form and issued only upon signature acceptance of key responsibility designated on the key receipt agreement.